-Since 2005, St. Baldrick’s events have helped raise $286 million for lifesaving childhood cancer research.
+Since 2005, St. Baldrick’s events have made it possible to invest over $305 million in childhood cancer research grants worldwide.

-In this time of self-isolation, we remember that many children with cancer live this way every day, often for years.
-Becoming a virtual shavee is an incredible commitment to #DFYchildhoodCancers.
+In this time of social distancing, we remember that many children with cancer live this way every day, often for years.
+Becoming a virtual shavee is an incredible commitment to #ConquerKidsCancer.
 Thank you for helping kids with cancer at a time when they need it most.

 Register as a Virtual Shavee – it only takes a few minutes.
 Set a date for the big shave, your fundraising goal, and let us know what size t-shirt you want!